gh-andre/KeePassFont/README.md

 Versions of KeePass from around v2.58.0 require a new configuration file `KeePass.exe.config` in the directory where `KeePass.exe` is located or the program would terminate with a debug assertion for debug builds.
-The initial copy of this file may be obtained from a portable download of KeePass for development environments and it will be installed by the official KeePass installer on Windows.
+This file will be installed by the official KeePass installer on Windows and may be used for development as well.
+It may also be obtained from a portable download of KeePass.

 ## GitHub Releases

 This repository is configured to build `KeePass.exe` as described above and maintains release packages with relevant files, which can be used as the installation source instead of the local build output.

-The package with the `150pct` in the name is intended for Windows configurations with the primary display scaled at 150% and the one with `200pct` in the name is intended for the primary display scaled at 200%.
+The number in the package name, followed by `pct`, indicates the display scaling for which this package is intended, such as 125%, 150% and 200%.

 ## Installing